isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Common Pepper.md

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>If your vine has little to no flowers, you try <a href="/page-index/horticulture-techniques/fertilising">fertilising</a> the plant with fertilisers high in Phosphorus and Potassium.
+<p>If your plant has few to no flowers, you can fertilise the plant with <a href="/page-index/horticulture-techniques/fertilising/">fertilisers high in phosphorus and potassium</a>.
 These nutrients encourage root and flower growth, which are important for the plant to produce more fruit.</p>
-	<p><a href="/page-index/pests/aphids">Aphids</a>, <a href="/page-index/pests/mealy-bugs">mealy bugs</a>, and <a href="/page-index/pests/spider-mites">spider mites</a> often infest the plant if it is sickly or overgrown. <a href="/page-index/horticulture-techniques/pruning">Prune off</a> the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/plant-problems/root-rot">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies">nutrient deficiencies</a>.</p>
-	<p><a href="/page-index/pests/whiteflies">Whiteflies</a> can infest the plant and lay eggs under its leaves.
-Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.</p>
+<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it has <a href="/learn-more-about-gardening/plant-problems/">underlying problems</a> like repeated wilting from heat stress. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests in the short term, but resolving the underlying problem will prevent them in the long term.</p>
 	<br>
 </section>